orbitoo/grok-chat-proxy2/readme.md

 ## Usage

-> **IMPORTANT**: You need to create a `cookies` file in the same directory as the executable.
-> This file contains the cookies for your Grok account, and every line is one account.
-(This relates to the number of sessions you can have.)
-> You can get the cookies by logging into Grok and copying them from your browser's developer tools (F12).

 Assuming the executable is named `app-windows-amd64.exe`, go to the directory where the file is located and run:

 ```bash